 The internet is now a vital resource in today’s society and while there are lots of people that think this new digital age is only relevant to the younger generation, this is far from the case.

 Now there are countless resources and websites for older people to use.
-These offer up advice on anything from travel to health, technology to the latest compression socks on the market.
+These offer up advice on anything from social networking, health, technology to the latest compression socks on the market.
 You really can find an answer to any question you may have.

-We’ve found 50 helpful and useful resources and websites that will certainly interest older people and you can find out about them below.
+We’ve found some helpful and useful resources and websites that will certainly be of interest, and you can find out about them below.

 Helpful websites and resources for older people